 Read Also: Social Media Boundaries Parent Should Know

 How Do We Address This?
-5 Rules for Stopping the Negative Impact of Using Social Media
+7 Rules to Reduce the Negative Impact of Using Social Media

-To help protect children from the negative effects of social media, parents can take proactive steps to guide their kids toward healthier online habits.
-In a parents seminar held regularly at SPH Kemang Village, Mark Thiessen, Head of School at SPH Kemang Village, brought up this topic and shared five basic rules parents can apply at home to keep their kids safe from the dangers of social media:
+To reduce the negative consequences and effects of social media, parents can guide their children toward healthier digital habits.
+At a recent parent seminar at SPH Kemang Village, Mark Thiessen, Head of School, shared seven practical rules to protect kids online.

 1. Set Clear Rules for Cellphone Use